FIRST-Team-1699/swerve-code/readme.md

-# 2016-offseason-code
+# swerve-code
 Code for our 2016 offseason project, swerve drive.

-Written in Java, **none** of the code in this repository has been tested.
+Unfortunately, we never got a swerve robot ready for code deployment, so this code has **never been tested** on a swerve robot.
+Use at your own risk.